 Technical Assistance and Training

-Over 250 participants from Hawaii, Washington and Oregon joined us for the first tristate affiliate fall conference.
+More than 250 participants from Hawaii, Washington and Oregon joined us for the first tri-state affiliate fall conference.
 This training and networking event took place October 23-24 in Portland, Oregon.
 Affiliate Board members, volunteers and staff had the opportunity to participate in six learning tracks: Leadership & Management, Construction Technology, Homeowner Services, Volunteer Management, Donor Development, and ReStore Management.
 Due to the success of the “Habitat Heroes” conference, Hawaii and Washington have confirmed that they will continue to partner in this way.

 In spring of 2015, HFHO piloted a regional training model.
 George Meyers of gmars consulting hosted three “Mission Possible: Board Excellence” trainings in Medford, Salem and Sisters.
 The response was tremendous, with 75 Board members and Executive Directors participating from 18 affiliates.

 Affiliate networking groups in each of five specialty areas meet quarterly to share best practices and take advantage of training opportunities from industry experts.
 Customized affiliate consultations compliment group training opportunities, in areas such as Board development, fundraising and strategic planning.
 Training calls provide a cost-effective forum for training and best-practice sharing.

 HFHO acts as a direct liaison between Habitat for Humanity affiliates and the government of the State of Oregon.
 In this role, HFHO is responsible for educating elected officials and employees of the state regarding issues that impact Affiliates.
 Examples include affordable housing, mortgage lending and home building.
 To amplify the voice of Habitat in Oregon, the Executive Director actively participates in both the Oregon Housing Alliance and the Oregon Opportunity Network State Policy Council.